-Figma stands out as a powerful cloud-based alternative to tools like Sketch, Studio, and XD.
-Not only is it extremely affordable compared to some of the other apps, but it also has a suite of features that work well whether you're a standalone designer or part of a bigger team.
+Figma stands out as a powerful cloud-based alternative to tools like Sketch and XD.
+And the best part: it doesn't hold back for free users, offering a suite of features that work well whether you're a standalone designer or part of a bigger team.

-Wireframing with Figma is straightforward and quick.
-You'll have to design your own UI components (or upload them separately from a kit), but it's easy to create your artboards, add shapes and text, and keep it all organized with the Layers panel on the left.
+The actual process of wireframing with Figma is straightforward and quick.
+You'll have to design your own UI components (or add them from a separate, pre-designed kit), but it's easy to create your artboards, add shapes and text, and even add some prototyping so you can get a better feel of the flow.
+The left-hand panel helps you keep everything organized, from layers to artboards to separate pages within the same design doc.
 For responsive design, you can apply a column overlay (if you prefer the Bootstrap grid system), or you can use the Figma constraints, which tell each element how it should respond when the design is resized to mimic various screen sizes.

-Where Figma stands out is in its team collaboration opportunities.
-Because it's a web-based app, multiple team members can log in and access the design file simultaneously, whether to tweak the design or add content.
-The most compelling feature is the ability for a team can carry on an entire conversation inside the design file, leaving sticky note-like comments that other teammates can then reply to or mark as complete.
+Figma also stands out for its team collaboration opportunities.
+Because it's a web-based wireframing app, multiple team members can log in and access the design file simultaneously, whether to tweak the design or add content.
+The most compelling feature is the ability for a team to carry on an entire conversation inside the design file, leaving sticky note-like comments that other teammates can then reply to or mark as complete.